 Finally, our 20s are a crucial period when it comes to building our fitness and health.
 During our physical peak, we need to establish routines that will ensure our health for years to come.

-Scientifically, it is much harder to start a physical wellbeing routine from scratch when you are older.
-This is without mentioning the mental struggle of becoming “gym-conscious” after you’ve spent over 30 years avoiding gyms like the plague.
+Scientifically, it is much harder to start a physical well-being routine from scratch when you are older – without mentioning the mental struggle of becoming “gym-conscious” after you’ve spent over 30 years avoiding gyms like the plague.

 Aside from the physical benefits, creating a gym routine in your 20s also furthers your personal development by boosting your sense of discipline and your abilities to evaluate yourself.